kaaado/Pca/README.md

 ## Files in This Repository

-- `PCA_Presentation.pptx`: A PowerPoint presentation that explains PCA and its application in image compression.
+- `P ca.pptx`: A PowerPoint presentation that explains PCA.
-- `pca_image_compression.py`: A Python script implementing PCA for compressing images.
+- `code.py`: A Python script implementing PCA for compressing images.

 ## How to Use